AmariseRodriguez/UKG-Time/README.md

 Amarise Rodriguez, Folasade Goddard, Jacquelyn Shelby, Rafael Ojeda Matos, Xiomara Campos

 ## Initial prompt:
-How can we use geolocation to make clocking in easier for everyone?
+How might we use location technology to recognize when someone arrives to and leaves from work?

 ## Our proposal:
 - By creating a web app, we can make the process seamless for clocking in and out while tracking location for UKG hourly employees.